r-lib/covr/README.md

 ```

 # Implementation #
-`covr` tracks test coverage by augmenting a packages function definitions with counting calls.
+`covr` tracks test coverage by augmenting a packages function definitions with
+counting calls.

 The vignette
 [vignettes/how_it_works.Rmd](https://github.com/jimhester/covr/blob/master/vignettes/how_it_works.Rmd)
 contains a detailed explanation of the technique and the rational behind it.

-You can also view the vignette from within `R` using
+You can view the vignette from within `R` using

 ```r
 vignette("how_it_works", package = "covr")